jwtk/jjwt/README.md

 <a name="json-jackson"></a>
 ### Jackson JSON Processor

+If you want to use Jackson for JSON processing, just including the `io.jsonwebtoken:jjwt-jackson` dependency as a runtime dependency is all that is necessary in most projects, since Gradle and Maven will automatically pull in the necessary Jackson dependencies as well.

+After including this dependency, JJWT will automatically find the Jackson implementation on the runtime classpath and use it internally for JSON parsing.
+There is nothing else you need to do - JJWT will automatically create a new Jackson ObjectMapper for its needs as required.

-If you have an application-wide Jackson `ObjectMapper` (as is typically recommended for most applications), you can eliminate the overhead of JJWT constructing its own `ObjectMapper` by using yours instead.
+However, if you have an application-wide Jackson `ObjectMapper` (as is typically recommended for most applications), you can configure JJWT to use your own `ObjectMapper` instead.

 You do this by declaring the `io.jsonwebtoken:jjwt-jackson` dependency with **compile** scope (not runtime scope which is the typical JJWT default).
 That is: